Neural Implicit Representation

 Point

-As an alternative to the voxel representation, the output can be represented as a set of 3D point clouds.However, the point representation doesn’t preserve the model connectivity and topology, hence require a post-processing steps to extract 3D mesh.
+As an alternative to the voxel representation, the output can be represented as a set of 3D point clouds.
+However, the point representation doesn’t preserve model connectivity and topology, hence requiring post-processing steps to extract a 3D mesh.
 The point representation is also limited by the number of points, which affects the resolution of the final model.
 [3]

 Mesh

-Representing the output as a set of triangles (vertices and faces) is a very complicated structure that requires reference template from the same object class.
-Yet, the approach is still limited by the memory requirements and the resolution of the mesh.
+Representing the output as a set of triangles (vertices and faces) is a very complicated structure that requires a reference template from the same object class.
+Yet, the approach is still limited by memory requirements and the resolution of the mesh.
 [4]

 Occupancy Networks

-The occupancy function is approximated by a deep neural network $f_\theta$ with parameters $\theta$ that takes an observation $\mathbf{x} \in X$ as input condition (ex. image, point clouds,…), and it has a function from $\mathbf{p} \in \mathbb{R}^3$ to $\mathbb{R}$ as an occupancy probability.
+\[\mathbf{o} :\mathbb{R}^3 \rightarrow [0, 1]\]The occupancy function is approximated by a deep neural network \(f_\theta\) with parameters \(\theta\), that takes an observation \(\mathbf{x} \in X\) as input condition (e.g., image, point cloud…), and maps \(\mathbf{p} \in \mathbb{R}^3\) to a probability in \([0, 1]\).

-For each input pair $(p,x)$, we can write the occupancy network function as:
+For each input pair \((p, x)\), we can write the occupancy network function as:

 \[f_\theta : \mathbb{R}^3 \times X \rightarrow [0, 1]\]

-To learn the parameters $\theta$, we randomly sample 3D points (ex. $K=2048$) in the volume and minimize the binary cross-entropy $BCE$ loss function:
+To learn the parameters \(\theta\), we randomly sample 3D points (e.g., \(K = 2048\)) in the volume and minimize the binary cross-entropy (\(BCE\)) loss function:

-• In practice, we sample the 3D points uniformly inside the bounding box of the object.
+\[L(\theta, \psi) = \sum_{j=0}^{N} BCE(f_\theta(p_{ij}, z_i), o_{ij})\]- In practice, we sample the 3D points uniformly inside the bounding box of the object.

-Appearance, Geometry, and Surfaces properties
+Appearance, Geometry, and Surface Properties

 \[f_\theta : \mathbb{R}^3 \times \mathbb{R}^3 \times \mathbb{R}^M \rightarrow [0, 1]\]